Lord Doyle did not give full account of his actions, PM says amid peerage row

 “And yesterday I removed the whip from Matthew Doyle.”

-Mrs Badenoch pointed out that The Sunday Times reported on Lord Doyle’s association with Morton in late December, after his appointment to the upper chamber was announced, but that he went on to be sworn in in January regardless.
+Mrs Badenoch pointed out The Sunday Times reported on Lord Doyle’s post-charge association with Moray councillor Morton in late December, after his peerage was announced, but that he went on to take up his seat in the upper chamber in January regardless.

 “Despite the Prime Minister knowing this, he gave Doyle a job for life in the House of Lords anyway,” the Conservative leader said.

+But No 10 insisted there was no precedent for halting a peerage after it has been announced.

-A Government source said: “There is no established precedent for withdrawing a peerage nomination after the announcement stage.”
+The Prime Minister’s official spokesman said: “There’s no established precedent for withdrawing a peerage nomination after the announcement stage.

+“That’s why we’re undertaking wider reform to both vetting and appointment processes.”

+Lord Doyle, in his vetting, did not disclose the fact he campaigned for Morton after the councillor had appeared in court in connection with indecent child images in late 2016, it is understood.

 In his apology, Lord Doyle said that he believed Moray councillor Morton’s assertions of innocence at the time he campaigned for him, but the councillor later admitted having the images.